-It may be almost November, but we’re still not over what went down at this year’s IRONMAN World Championship.
+It may be almost November, but we’re still not over what went down at the 2019 Ironman World Championship

 As usual, it was a day to remember, with inspiring storylines and hard-hitting, gutsy performances on display from start to finish.
 Records were broken, history was made, and we’re already counting down until we’re back on the shores of the Big Island as the cannon goes off.